Cloudlynx/docs/gettingstarted.rst

 Import an Existing Keypair
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. sidebar:: **Note:**

+   The private key is never seen by the cloud system and is only ever held by the customer.
+This option is the most secure one.

 A keypair can be generated with an external tool that creates OpenSSH formatted keys (see section :ref:`create-keypair`).
 Any type of an OpenSSH key is accepted.

+.. sidebar:: **Note:**

+   An error message may occur if the format of the key is not OpenSSH.

 1. Select the **Access & Security** tab on the side bar under the **Manage Compute** section.
 2. Click on the **Keypairs** tab.